There are now mature, highly efficient, largely automated systems for conducting retail audits.

 With these assumptions, an Excel or paper-based retail audit takes 380 minutes of time.
 Using the industry average salary for a district manager of $68,781 (including benefits, see payscale), this translates into a cost of $222.25 to the organization.
 As any VP or Director of Operations knows, this is money well spent.
 In any multi-unit environment, ensuring compliance with service and merchandising standards is a key guarantor of success and risk-mitigation.

 Which is not to say, you can’t do better!
-Compare the Excel and paper-based costs to those of the Bindy solution.
+Compare the Excel and paper-based costs to those of a cloud-based solution like Bindy.

 Retail Audit Software